dans98/gLapse/README.md

 'shutter_speed' : 16667
 }
 ```
-While cameraWarmupSettings can be empty, setting at leaset `iso` is recommended.
-Please refer to the Picamera documentation on what settings are avaiable, and what their possible values are.
+While cameraWarmupSettings can be empty, setting at least `iso` is recommended.
+Please refer to the Picamera documentation on what settings are available, and what their possible values are.
 - [Picamera settings](https://picamera.readthedocs.io/en/release-1.13/api_camera.html#picamera.PiCamera.ISO)

 #### cameraSettings - holds the settings that are set after cameraWarmupSettings have been set and the camera has warmed up.